MogaveeraBank/RBI-Indicators-of-Compromise/README.md

 # RBI-Indicators-of-Compromise
-# List of IPV4 Addresses with reference to Following RBI circulars
+# List of IPV4 Addresses, Domain names and Hashes with reference to Following RBI circulars

 Advisory No: UCB_1/2020
 Alert No: 9/2020